kesana-mohana-mounika/oibsip_python_PASSWORD_GENERATOE_task3/README.md

 Tkinter (for GUI development)

 pyperclip (for clipboa…
-[10:49 AM, 6/13/2025] ~MOHANA: Sure!
-Here's your fully updated README.md for the project, reflecting the new filename password_generator_both_client_interface_gui.ipynb:
+ Sure!
+Here's your fully updated README.md for the project, reflecting the new filename password_generator_both_cli_interface_gui.ipynb:

 ---